 I recommend that you use a sticky back stabilizer like Sulky Sticky Tear Away stabilizer (look for a link below).
 I find this stabilizer works best for t-shirts because they are so stretchy and this stabilizer will keep the t-shirt from stretching or shifting during the stitching.

-If you have a very dense design which needs more stabilization, take a piece of cut away or another piece of tear away stabilizer and slide it under your hoop before starting to stitch.
+If you have a very dense design that needs more stabilization, take a piece of cutaway or another piece of tear-away stabilizer and slide it under your hoop before starting to stitch.

 How do you change the colors?